 As you can imagine, Bacchanal lines can get quite backed up, but now they have FreshTxt kiosks that let you check in to the line, so you don’t have to wait there physically.
 You get a text when it’s your turn.

 If you even remotely like seafood, Bacchanal has something for you.
 Fresh-shucked oysters, mussels, hot and cold crab legs, shrimp, and scallops are just a few options.
+Crab is in high demand, and at Bacchanal, they secured enough good quality and size crab for the year. good in quality and size.

 3. Fresh and Hot Food